How to preserve velvet antlers in the field

 Once you’ve finished working over each antler, you’ll want to find a nice shady area to hang the antlers in a way that animals can't get to it.
 Note: At this stage, I'll continue to hang my antlers upside down to let the preserve flow out of the velvet.

 Once the solution has dried and you no longer see anything coming out of the antler tines, you can then apply some of the solution lightly over the velvet.
-You could use a brush at this stage if you want to pack one into the mountains, but my preferred method is to just use the syringe and lightly spray the solution and then brush the velvet with my hand.
 My taxidermist told me about this step and he said this is commonly overlooked, but highly important because this step will prevent small bugs from trying to enter the velvet and get into the areas that have no blood.